 Difficulties Have an Expiration Date

-In the previous post, I wrote about to have the things that happen to us in this life are only temporary and that we can’t get to where we need to go without the struggle.
+In the previous post, I wrote that the things that happen to us in this Life are only temporary and that we can’t get to where we need to go without the struggle.
 But why the battle?
 Why can’t it be easy?
-Stuart Wilde, the philosopher, wrote a great book titled, Life Was Never Meant to Be A Struggle.
+Stuart Wilde, the philosopher, wrote a great book titled Life Was Never Meant to Be A Struggle.
 There are many great quotes from Stuart, but one that I particularly like is, “… you have the right to be satisfied with what you have and with what you are right now.” ―

 Knowing when to let go and when to push ourselves is a matter of timing at the moment.
-There will be times when you can push yourself to achieve something that is attached to your desire, your decision, faith, and persistence, so you keep going with perseverance.
-There are also times when backing down a bit and letting go of something, if only for a while, is a tremendous right attitude.
-My advice is to take time to know when each of these is right in your life and adopt the saying, “Do It Now!”
-Take inventory of how you feel, how things are going, and what needs to be done immediately.
+There will be times when you can make yourself achieve something attached to your desire, your decision, faith, and persistence, so you keep going with perseverance.
+There are also times when backing down a bit and letting go of something if only for a while, is a tremendous right attitude.
+My advice is to take time to know when each of these is right in your Life and adopt the saying, “Do It Now!”
+Take inventory of how you feel, how things are going, and what you need to do.
 Suspend judgment on the difficulties and let them expire and move on.
-I challenge readers today to explore their life searching for moments when letting go of things felt right, and those other moments when pushing just a little harder would have produced results.
-So often we give up during the fourth quarter of the effort, right when we’re most near victory.
+I challenge readers today to explore their Life searching for moments when letting go of things felt right, and those other moments when pushing just a little harder would have produced results.
+So often, we give up during the fourth quarter of the effort, right when we’re most near victory.

 Yours for a Better Life,